Democratic Congressional Campaign Committee: Russian hacking

 In July 2016, the DCCC said it was hacked.
 Subsequently, a person described as a hacker and known as "Guccifer 2.0" (Russian Main Intelligence Directorate persona) reportedly released documents and information that were obtained from the cyberattack on the DCCC.

-Supporting election deniers
+Supporting election denier opponents

 In the 2022 primary cycle, the DCCC assisted Republican candidates that supported the claim that the 2020 election was stolen from Donald Trump.
-This assistance took the form of attack ads aired during Republican primaries, the content of which ostensibly decried the further-right candidate’s election denialism and other views described as “dangerous,” with the aim of making that candidate more appealing to Republican primary voters.
+This assistance took the form of attack ads aired during Republican primaries, the content of which ostensibly decried the further-right candidate's election denialism and other views described as "dangerous", with the aim of making that candidate more appealing to Republican primary voters.
 It was hoped that those more extreme Republican candidates would be more vulnerable to defeat in the subsequent general election.
-For instance, in Michigan, they aired ads supposedly “against” John Gibbs, a far-right challenger to incumbent Peter Meijer, who had voted to impeach Donald Trump in the second impeachment.
+For instance, in Michigan, they aired ads supposedly against John Gibbs, a far-right challenger to incumbent Peter Meijer, who had voted to impeach Donald Trump in the second impeachment.
 Gibbs ultimately lost in the general election to Democratic candidate Hillary Scholten.

+Guidelines of funds to DCCC

+There are specific rules regarding who can donate to the DCCC.
+An individual can contribute as much as $41,300 ($82,600 per couple) per calendar year to the DCCC's general fund for use at the DCCC's sole discretion.
+Unless informed by the DCCC of a different allocation, the next $123,900 of an individual's contribution will be for the DCCC's recount fund and all additional amounts, up to the legal limits, will be for the DCCC's building fund.
+For example, in 2023, Srivastava had made several donations totalling almost $290,000 to the DCCC as chairman of Unity Resources Group.
+It is important to note that certain contributions are prohibited; donations from foreign nationals, federal contractors, national banks, corporations and labor organizations are not permitted.

+Donations from Gaurav Srivastava

+In March 2024, the DCCC froze hundreds of thousands of dollars in donations from Indian businessman Gaurav Srivastava after he was accused of fraudulently pretending to be associated with the Central Intelligence Agency.
+In 2023, Srivastava had made several donations totaling almost $290,000 to the DCCC as chairman of Unity Resources Group.
+Campaign officials said the funds were placed in escrow, following concerns about their source and legality.